Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-The Crested Schnauzer is a hybrid breed, a cross between two unique ratting breeds, the Miniature Schnauzer and the Chinese Crested.
-The two breeds are different in appearance but fairly similar in temperament, creating a hybrid that is as spirited, playful, and intelligent as their parent breeds.
-The breed came about with the explosion in popularity of hybrid breeds in the last two or three decades, although their exact origins are largely unknown.
-Let’s take a brief look at the parent breeds to get a better understanding of this unique hybrid.
+The Crested Schnauzer is a cross between two unique ratting breeds, the Miniature Schnauzer and the Chinese Crested.
+The two dogs are different in appearance but fairly similar in temperament, creating a hybrid as spirited, playful, and intelligent as their parents.
+The Crested Schnauzer came about with the explosion in popularity of hybrid breeds in the last two or three decades, although their exact origins are largely unknown.
+We’ll take a brief look at the parents to get a better understanding of this unique hybrid.

-Despite their name, the Chinese Crested originated in Africa but was developed into the dog that we see today in China.
+Despite their name, the Chinese Crested originated in Africa but developed into the dog we see today in China.
 They are expert ratters and were kept on Chinese ships to hunt vermin.
 They made their way to Europe in the 1700s.
-They are now commonly kept as companion dogs because they are affectionate and intelligent, although they do have a stubborn streak too.
+They are now commonly kept as companion dogs because they are affectionate and intelligent, but they have a stubborn streak.

 Breed Overview